-Under the PSA 2 Plan the members of P4's Management Board were granted share appreciation rights by P4 during year 2013.
-In accordance with the conditions of the PSA 2 Plan, upon a change of control over the Company or initial public offering (a liquidity event), at or above a minimum required liquidity event price, program members are entitled to receive amounts calculated as granted percentage of the excess of liquidity event price above base value defined in the agreement less amount paid under PSA 3 Plan.
+In accordance with the conditions of the PSA 2 Plan, upon a change of control over the Company or initial public offering (a liquidity event), at or above a minimum required liquidity event price, program members are entitled to receive amounts calculated as number of rights multiplied by the value of one right which is dependent on the excess of liquidity event price above base value defined in the agreement less amount paid under PSA 3 Plan.
 The amount paid under PSA 2 Plan cannot be greater than the limit set in agreement.
-Percentage granted under the plan was 0.75% as at June 30, 2014.
+The number of rights granted under the plan was 727 (not in thousands) as at September 30, 2014.
+As at December 31, 2013 the percentage granted was 0.75% which was the equivalent of 727 (not in thousands) rights.